bpimor/dnac_python/README.md

 * from requests.auth import HTTPBasicAuth --> used for the Authentication of the API
 * import xlsxwriter --> to export datas in an Excel file
 * from tabulate import tabulate --> to print the datas in a tab
+* import influxdb_client --> to push datas in influxdb